Janesville, Wisconsin: Geography

-According to the United States Census Bureau, the city has a total area of 34.76 sqmi, of which 34.16 sqmi is land and 0.6 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 35.246 sqmi, of which 34.644 sqmi is land and 0.602 sqmi (1.71%) is water.
 The city is divided by the Rock River.
-Elevation is 837 ft, or 255 m.

 Climate

-Like the rest of Wisconsin, the climate is humid continental, but its location is in the transition from warm to warm summers in the eastern and northern part of the state.
-Nowadays the city is the first choice, i.e. Dfa for Köppen classification where the hot season may not be so comfortable at times, although surges in the outskirts without UHI are in the Dfb zone.
+Like the rest of Wisconsin, the climate is humid continental, but its location is in the transition from warm to warm summers in the eastern and northern part of Wisconsin.
+Nowadays, the city is the first choice, i.e. Dfa for Köppen classification where the hot season may not be so comfortable at times, although surges in the outskirts without UHI are in the Dfb zone.
 The city is at 5a / 5b in the USDA Plant Hardiness Zone.